Government Sadiq Egerton College Bahawalpur: History

 The Government Sadiq Egerton College was founded as Sir Robert Egerton School, also called Upper Egerton School, in 1882.
 Four years later the Bahawalpur State Education Committee resolved to upgrade the school; collegiate classes commenced on 25 April 1886, making it the third tertiary institution between Multan and Lahore.
 The original site of the school was later converted into a hospital, named Zanana Hospital.
 In 1892, degree classes were started.

 Tuition in the early decades was free, with scholarships and even travel expenses underwritten by the Bahawalpur Darbar.
 Only seven students entered in the inaugural year, but a rapid rise in enrolment forced a move in 1911 from cramped quarters in Mohallah Kajalpura to a purpose-built site outside Fareed Gate, what is now Sadiq Dane High School.
-The present red-brick campus was begun in 1950, when Bahawalpur's prime minister Colonel John Dring laid the foundation stone; teaching shifted there the following year.
+The present red-brick campus was begun in 1950, when Bahawalpur's prime minister Colonel John Dring lied the foundation stone; teaching shifted there the following year.
 Extensions in 1957 added science laboratories, new classrooms and an auditorium, while postgraduate teaching started in 1970.
 Centenary celebrations were held in 1986, and the college marked its 125th anniversary with a three-day festival in April 2010.

 In 2016, the official website of the college was launched.